wpilibsuite/frc-docs/source/docs/networking/measuring-bandwidth-usage.rst

 .. image:: images/measuring-bandwidth-usage-10.png

 Average bandwidth usage, in Megabits/Second is displayed near the bottom of the summary window.
-The bandwidth cap on the field is 7 Megabits/second.